Team America: World Police: Plot

-Team America, a paramilitary counterterrorist police force, eliminates a gang of terrorists in Paris, accidentally destroying the Eiffel Tower, Arc de Triomphe, and the Louvre in the process.
-The team includes Lisa, an idealistic psychologist; her love interest Carson; Sarah, a psychic; Joe, a jock who is in love with Sarah; and Chris, a martial arts expert who harbors a phobia towards actors.
-Carson proposes to Lisa, but a terrorist shoots him dead as he is doing it.
+Team America, an international organization dedicated to counterterrorism, defeats a group of Islamic terrorists in Paris, but are very reckless and destroy the Eiffel Tower, Arc de Triomphe, and the Louvre in the process.
+The team includes Lisa, an idealistic psychologist; her love interest Carson; Sarah, a psychic; Joe, a jock who is in love with Sarah; and Chris, a martial arts expert who harbors a grudge towards actors.
+Carson proposes to Lisa, but a terrorist kills him in the middle of the act.

 Team America leader Spottswoode brings Broadway actor Gary Johnston to Team America's base in Mount Rushmore and asks him to use his acting skills to infiltrate a terrorist cell.
-Unbeknownst to the team, North Korean dictator and terrorist mastermind Kim Jong-il is supplying international terrorists with weapons of mass destruction.
+Unbeknownst to the team, North Korean dictator Kim Jong Il is supplying terrorists across the globe with WMDs.
 Gary infiltrates a terrorist group in Cairo.
-The team is discovered and a chase ensues, with the team killing the terrorists.
-However, the city is left in ruins, drawing criticism from the Film Actors Guild (often shown as "F.A.G." in the film), a union of liberal Hollywood actors led by Alec Baldwin.
+The team is discovered and a chase ensues, ending with Team America killing the terrorists.
+However, Cairo is left in ruins, drawing criticism and outrage from the Film Actors Guild (F.A.G.), a union of liberal Hollywood actors led by Alec Baldwin.

-At the base Gary tells Lisa that as a child his acting talent caused his brother to be savagely killed by gorillas.
-While the two grow close and have sex, terrorists blow up the Panama Canal in retaliation for the Cairo operation.
-The Film Actors Guild blame this on Team America, as well as Kim chastising the terrorists for detonating one bomb too early.
+At Mount Rushmore, Gary tells Lisa that as a child, his acting talent caused his older brother, Tommy, to be brutally killed by gorillas.
+While the two grow close and have sex, terrorists blow up the Panama Canal in retaliation for the Team America operation in Cairo, killing thousands.
+The F.A.G. blame this on Team America, while Kim chastises the terrorists for detonating one bomb too early.
 Gary, feeling his acting talents have again resulted in innocent people dying, resigns from Team America.
-The remaining members depart for the Middle East, but are defeated and captured by North Korean forces while Michael Moore blows up Team America's base in a suicide attack.
-In North Korea, Kim invites the Film Actors Guild and world leaders to a peace ceremony, planning to detonate a series of bombs around the globe while they are distracted.
+The remaining members depart for South Asia or the MENA region, but are defeated and captured by North Korean forces while Michael Moore blows up Team America's base in a suicide attack.
+In North Korea, Kim invites the F.A.G. and world leaders to a peace ceremony, planning to detonate several bombs around the world while they are distracted.